llm.rb

 description "Run a shell command"

-param :command, String, "Command to execute", required: true
+parameter :command, String, "Command to execute"

 def call(command:)